 - Arthroscopic knee surgery

 - TKR (Total Knee Replacement)

 A report from a reputable group of Ph.D. orthopedic surgeons published in the New England Journal Of Medicine blasts knee treatment by the arthroscopic surgery as no better than a fake or sham surgical procedure.
 The report is based on double-blind trials of 146 patients.
-It is the first randomized, multicenter, sham-controlled studies to compare the effectiveness of knee surgery, 12-months post the arthroscopic procedure.
-As such, they encourage a focused and targeted system of knee therapy that fix and repairs the knee without surgery.
-These doctors were shocked to find that there was no difference between the fake surgery and the arthroscopic knee surgery!
+It is the first randomized, multicenter, sham-controlled study to compare the effectiveness of knee surgery 12-months post the arthroscopic procedure.
+As such, they encourage a focused and targeted system of knee therapy that fixes and repairs the knee without surgery.
+These doctors were shocked to find no difference between the fake surgery and the arthroscopic knee surgery!
 You can read this report here.

-Osteotomy and TKR or total knee replacement is a common surgical proccdure when doctors don’t want the patient to have knee therapy or when conservative care fails.
-Both are knee treatment procedure for the severely degenerated, painful, and arthritic knee patients.
+Osteotomy and TKR, or total knee replacement, are common surgical procedures when doctors don’t want the patient to have knee therapy or when conservative care fails.
+Both are knee treatment procedures for severely degenerated, painful, and arthritic knee patients.
 As we mentioned earlier, TKR and osteotomy are also common in patients who have had steroid injections.
 Moreover, we suspect that the arthroscopic procedure is another leading factor to TKR or osteotomy knee surgeries.
 Therefore, if you or someone you know suffers from knee pain, tell them about our non-invasive knee therapy program.
 Our knee treatment will produce better results without injections or surgery.
 Best of all, they get better, without the risks of any side effects!

 Focussed Non-Surgical Knee Therapy Program In Malaysia